ob3dd/Prediction-of-Product-Sales/README.md

 - The Root Mean Squared Error had a calculation of $1,336.965

 *Using this model to make predictions on products sold by outlets would not be a very reliable.
-Considering the previous regression metrics from how the model performed, there is a disparity between the R^2 score which predicts 35.2% and also the Root Mean Squared Error that cannot be ignored.*
+Considering the previous regression metrics from how the model performed, there is a disparity between the R^2 score which uses 35.2% and also the Root Mean Squared Error that cannot be ignored.*

 ## Recommendations
 - Model Performance